Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Simulation Settings

 Here, interaction terms between $X_1$ and $Y$, and between $X_2$ and $Y$, are included in MNAR5 and MNAR6, respectively.
 In MNAR7, an interaction term between $Z_2$ and $Y$ is included.

 For each subject, we sample $R_i$ from one of these observation models and mask the corresponding $Y_i$ when $R_i = 0$.
-The specific coefficient values are given in Section~\ref{sec:supplementary-setting-details} of the Supplementary Materials.
-Directed acyclic graphs (DAGs) illustrating the full data-generating process under each observation model are presented in Figure~\ref{fig:selection-model-dag}.
+Directed acyclic graphs (DAGs) illustrating the full data-generating process under each outcome observation model are presented in Figure~\ref{fig:selection-model-dag}.